A Phase I Open-Label, Dose Escalation Study of the Safety and Tolerability of Tolododekin Alfa (ANK-101) in Advanced Solid Tumors

 HealthScout AI Analysis

-Outcomes: Primary endpoints include the incidence and characteristics of dose-limiting toxicities and other treatment-emergent adverse events, as well as the determination of the recommended dose for expansion.
-Secondary endpoints include pharmacokinetic parameters (Cmax, AUC, t ½, clearance, volume of distribution), incidence of anti-drug antibodies, and efficacy endpoints such as objective response rate, disease control rate, progression-free survival, and duration of response by RECIST v1.1.
+Outcomes: Primary endpoints include incidence and characteristics of dose-limiting toxicities and treatment-emergent adverse events to define the safety profile and establish the recommended dose for expansion; in Part 3, characterization of TEAEs with ANK-101 plus cemiplimab.
+Secondary endpoints include progression-free survival; pharmacokinetics of IL-12-ABP (Cmax, AUC, half-life, clearance, volume of distribution); anti-drug antibodies; and preliminary efficacy by RECIST v1.1 including objective response rate, disease control rate, and duration of response.

 Eligibility More information